 Step 4: Pack Largest To Smallest

 Place shoes, pants, shorts, and sweaters at the bottom of your luggage because they are most dense.
 Remember, if it is a piece of luggage with wheels, the heaviest items should be placed in the near the wheels so they don’t move.
 Next, place your shirts and blouses in your bag.
 As it starts to fill, put in toiletries and other items besides clothes near the top because they may need to be brought out for screening.
-Finally, place your undergarments and socks in the spaces between the items.
+Finally, place your undergarments, swim suits and socks in the spaces between the items.
 They may go in your shoes if need be.

 Now that your bags are packed and your plans are set, the only thing you will have to worry about is spending quality time with your loved ones at your perfect summer getaway.